We renew the spirit by sustaining the “Aspen Idea,” a complete life nurturing mind, body and spirit.

 *The buff or wind shell may be mandatory to wear on the Highland Bowl climb depending on weather.

-Mandatory* Racer Check-in: All racers must check-in on Friday, February 28th to pick-up your bib and racer bag at a location TBD.
+Mandatory* Racer Check-in: All racers must check-in between 3 and 8pm on Friday, February 28th to pick-up your bib and racer bag at The Little Nell - Grand Salon, down the stairs next to Chair 9 Bar (675 E Durant Ave; Aspen, CO).
 Each team member needs to check-in though you do not have to check-in with your teammate.
 Note: If you bring your teammate's completed waiver you may pick-up their bib.

-* If you are coming in from out of town and are unable to check-in the night before you MUST email Dusty Diaz (email@example.com) to arrange morning-of check-in.
+* If you are coming in from out of town and are unable to check-in the night before you MUST email Brendan Collins (firstname.lastname@example.org) to arrange morning-of check-in.

 Parking/ Transportation: There is NO free parking near the start of either course.
 There is free parking in the Intercept Lot (intersection of HWY 82 and Brush Creek Rd.).
-We will have ONE racer shuttle from the Intercept Lot to the Base Village area departing at 5:10am (the bus will not wait and there is no other bus from here that will bring you to the Sport start on time).
+We will have a racer shuttle bus from the Intercept Lot to the Base Village area departing at 5:00am & 5:25am (to avoid overcrowding you must pick up a shuttle ticket during on-site registration).
 Day parking is available at the Snowmass Base Village Garage for $25.
 If you are staying locally please make every effort to arrange to be dropped off at the start.
 Transportation to the base of Aspen Highlands for the Rec Division start is available via regular RFTA bus transportation.
 Please check the schedule at www.rfta.com for details.

 Course Marking: The course will be marked with green pin flags on climbs, yellow pin flags on boot pack sections and red panels/pin flags on descents.
 Transitions are to be marked with windblades.